The NHT Family of Signs and How to Use Them

 As you begin, it is important to review the national historic trail family of signs and to understand the various sign types and how they are used.
 Once you have reviewed the sign types, you will be ready to create a sign plan.
 The sign plan types and their uses are outlined in detail below.
 Custom signs are covered at the bottom of the page.

-Please note that use of these signs requires explicit approval by the NPS, because the signs include the federally protected California National Historic Trail logo.
+Please note that use of these signs requires explicit approval by the NPS, because the signs include the federally protected El Camino Real de los Tejas National Historic Trail logo.

 SIGN SIZES AND REFLECTIVE QUALITY